Overburdened with Credit Card Debt? A Personal Story

 My personal story is part of what drives me to help others manage their personal finances.

-Growing up, my parents provided few examples of how to manage money.
+Growing up, my parents provided very few examples of how to manage money.
 I could tell you stories that would amaze you.
 Here’s one of the tamer ones: One of my first errands after acquiring my driver’s license was to go down to our local utility company to pay the outstanding balance and have our electricity turned back on.
 (If we meet, feel free to ask for others.)
 To say the least, I did not learn the skills I needed to optimize credit decisions when I entered college, nor was there a plan in place for how I was to get through four years of school on a limited budget.

 As a result, after doing all I could to stay in school, including meeting with Duke’s president to get some additional aid and calling senators and congressmen from my home state of New Jersey to share my thoughts on proposed changes to student loan eligibility, I was forced to leave school for a couple of years to work.
 After those debts were repaid, I went back to school, but at Rutgers, instead of Duke.
 While I worked part-time upon my return, I also paid for a portion of my tuition and rent with credit cards.
 I did not think much about building credit card debt.
-To be honest, I really did not have much choice.
+Unfortunately, I did not have much choice.

 I ended up paying interest on those debts, which equated to roughly 5%-10% of my annual income!